-Lee Dong Wook: New Facts Revealed About ‘Goblin’s Grim Reaper In Recent Interview
+Lee Dong Wook: New Facts Revealed About ‘Goblin’s’ Grim Reaper In Recent Interview

 — Lee Dong Wook Pics (@dongwookpics) January 6, 2017

 Lee Dong Wook made his acting debut in 1999.
-As My Drama List notes, he has become known for playing the leading man from his work in Korean dramas like My Girl, La Dolce Vita and Scent of a Woman.
+As My Drama List notes, he has become known for playing the leading man from his work in Korean dramas like My Girl, La Dolce Vita, and Scent of a Woman.

-Goblin airs on Fridays and Saturdays on tvN but you can watch it online on Viki or Drama Fever.
+Goblin airs on Fridays and Saturdays on tvN, but you can watch it online on Viki or Drama Fever.

 [Featured Image by tvN]